 WetLab \\ public works + Assembly

-This floating laboratory created by public works and Assembly uses the canal network as a site as well as a subject.
-WetLab is a space where creative minds including artists, architects, scientists, engineers and technologists invite the public to come and explore the ecology of the waterways and together envisage potential future uses for the canal in their local area.
+This floating laboratory created by public works and Assembly uses the canal network as site as well as subject.
+A space where creative minds including artists, architects, scientists, engineers, technologists and cooks invite the public to come and explore the biological and social ecology of the waterways, and together envisage potential future uses for the canal in your local area.

-The canal-based pavilion, designed by critical design practice public works, will tour sites across Greater Manchester and Lancashire after launching in Cheshire for AND Festival 2021, becoming a hub for innovative learning, discussion, and engagement on the waterways.
+The canal-based pavilion, designed by critical design practice public works, will tour sites across Greater Manchester and Lancashire after launching in Cheshire for AND Festival 2021 at National Waterways Museum; a public archive of Britain’s navigable inland waterways.

 WetLab by public works + Assembly is commissioned by Abandon Normal Devices and Super Slow Way.
 Produced by Abandon Normal Devices for AND Festival 2021.
 Delivered in partnership with Canal & River Trust and Wigan Council.
 Supported using public funding by Arts Council England.